June 6, 2017

 “It was a good experience,” Ward said.
 “I had never talked in front of that many professional mathematicians before.”

 Ward will meet more professional mathematicians soon.
-After considering several graduate schools, he will begin classes in Ph.D. program for mathematics at Indiana University Bloomington in August.
+After considering several graduate schools, he will begin classes in a Ph.D. program for mathematics at Indiana University Bloomington in August.

 With his next destination in sight, Ward said he remains appreciative of his relationships at SVSU, where faculty and staff provided him an opportunity to flourish.